 - Increase community activities in the neighborhood with the participation of the community leaders to prevent acts of violence.

 - Cooperate with the municipal authorities to improve their ability to respond to acts of violence in the hot spots.

-- Develop an interactive website to follow-up on the identification of hot spots and the recuperation of the communal spaces by the community.
+They used part of the funding to acquire the equipment needed for the workshops (laptops, banners, cameras, video beam, screen, etc.) and they also started the development of an interactive website to follow-up on the identification of hot spots and the recuperation of the communal spaces by the community.
 This website will inform the future development of policies and programs.

 Communities of Caracas impoverished neighborhoods where violence is part of daily life.